wangkaiwd/typescript-library-template/readme.md

 pnpm install
 ```

-Then run `npm run dev` to develop.
+Then run `pnpm run dev` to develop.

-If you want to test your code in browser environment, you can write test code in `example` directory and
+If you want to test your code in browser environment, you can write test code in `playground` directory
-set `script src` correctly

 ### Feature